Nissan Patrol: Spanish production

 Nissan acquired a 35.85% stake in Motor Ibérica in 1980, which was increased to 54.68% in 1982.
 In early 1983, the first Spanish-made Nissan Patrol left the plant in Zona Franca, near Barcelona.
 The first year's production, planned to be 4,000 to 5000 cars, was earmarked for Spain and Portugal.
 Exports were to follow during 1984.
 Nissan Ibérica-built Patrols originally received a Spanish-made Perkins MD27 four-cylinder diesel engine and Spanish transmission to meet local content regulations.
-Later on, this was replaced by the A428, which evolved into the A428T and then the A428II.
-Later yet, the RD28 and the RD28T were added to Spanish-made cars.
+Later on, this was replaced by the Nissan-built A428 (also referred to as the A4.28), which was a version of the Perkins MD27 bored out by 2 mm for a 2820 cc displacement.
+The A428 evolved into the turbocharged A428T and then the A428II.
+Later yet, the six-cylinder RD28 and the RD28T replaced the old Perkins derivatives in Spanish-made cars.

 260 (1986–1993)

 The 260 series was a facelifted version of the Spanish-built 160 (easily spotted by the rectangular headlamps) sold in Europe and available in SWB and LWB with L28, SD33, RD28 and RD28T engines.
-The SD-engined version, at least in the UK market, had a 24-volt electrical system.
+The SD-engined version had a 24-volt electrical system.
 Nissan helped Nissan Ibérica amortize plant investments.
 The 260 Patrol later received a facelift with a new grille similar to that of the Y60 series which succeeded this generation elsewhere.
-Spanish production continued until 1994 for export and until 2002 for the Spanish domestic market.
+Spanish production continued until 1994 for export and until 2002 for the Spanish market.